ExoSkye/SchoolDigitalSignage/README.md

 Written in C++ using ASIO

 ### Client
-Raspberry Pis (armhf) running a customised version of t2 Linux (21.7)
+Raspberry Pis (armhf/arm64) running buildroot

-Client written in C++ using SDL
+Client written in C++ using SDL and libdrm

 ## User utilities